-Last year, Brandi Jeter Riley and her husband, Terrence, were ready to give their daughter, who's 8 years old, a baby sister or brother.
+Brandi Jeter Riley and her husband, Terrence, were ready to give their 8-year-old daughter a baby sister or brother.

 When Riley didn't get pregnant right away, she worried about infertility.
 But before seeing a specialist, she tried something she hadn't done before -- tracking her cycle and timing it right.